Aaron98990/ways-of-the-game/game-management.md

 ## After the game

 Leave the field of play as soon as possible at intermissions (time between halves) and after the game.
 It causes less problems as I don't need to hear complains or additional paperwork and sanctions I issue after the game.
-All pleasentries should be done before kickoff or during half-time.
+All pleasentries should be done before kickoff.

 If a match report needs to be signed or returned - leave the field and fill it out next to your stuff.